5 months ago

 I’ve only been a politician for the past three or four months, so I’m not fed up with anything yet.
 To be fair, as you may be aware, my father was in public service, in government, so I’ve seen these activities all my life and had certain expectations about what it would be like to work in government.
 So far it hasn’t surprised me!

 You have talked about the importance of boosting Thailand’s economy on the rural and grassroots level to add drive to the country’s overall economy.
-How would you describe the potential of blockchain to support this process?
+How would you describe the potential of blockchain startups to support this process?

 I think blockchain can play a big role, but you need to understand that at the grassroots level, most people don’t understand the blockchain system.
 People in urban areas may know blockchain, but there’s little knowledge of blockchain in rural areas.
 However, that doesn’t mean it can’t be used.
 For example, in the agricultural sector, where we have fewer and fewer farmers because most of the children don’t want to become farmers like their parents and grandparents.
 They want urban jobs, different jobs.
 They have different expectations.
 So the number of farmers is being reduced and some fields may be empty.
 So it’s about how you can use new technology to increase the number of young, smart farmers who are technologically savvy and able to generate higher revenue per head.

 Most farmers in Thailand are still relatively poor, indebted and facing many challenges.
 So how do you use new technology like blockchain to help them get out of this poverty cycle, where you see fewer farm workers, volatility in the climate and in raw material prices?
 How do you use blockchain to help them do premium-grade agriculture like organic farming where traceability of the products is so important?
 Information needs to be recorded, stored safely and verified.
 You still need reputable organizations to come certify your crops and land as organic, but at least that information can be certified and stored and checked on by consumers in an efficient fashion.